Calcium and Reptiles | What we think

 A valid question, to which there is sadly and honestly.
 No viable answer.

 So what is a reptile owner to do?

 We will get to that soon I promise, there are a few more subjects regarding calcium we need to cover.
 As if there weren’t enough issues with just dosage; we then have to contend with ‘types’ of calcium supplementation.

 We scan the shelves of the local pet store and see all types and variations of calcium supplementation.
 There’s liquid calcium, powdered calcium, and calcium fortified with vitamins, and often with vitamin D3.
 So which one is right for your reptile and how do we know?
 To answer that, we have to get a better idea of why and how calcium operates in our reptiles’ bodies, which we as humans understand poorly at best.

 - Liquid calcium is probably absorbed better than would be powdered forms.
 With that said we again have no idea how much is too much.

-- Fortified calcium is calcium that has other trace elements added, or maybe it just has vitamin D3.
+- Fortified calcium is calcium having other trace elements added, or maybe it just has vitamin D3.
 Vitamin D3 is a byproduct of your reptiles’ ability to absorb and process calcium naturally.

 Calcium can be processed without vitamin D3 in a process called fusion absorption.
-Fusion absorption doesn’t allow for most of the calcium to be absorbed, and so much calcium is therefore simply excreted.
+Fusion absorption doesn’t allow for most of the calcium to be absorbed, so much of the calcium is therefore excreted.
 Vitamin D3 assists in the absorption of calcium by making it more usable or soluble.
 This makes it easier for the calcium to be absorbed across cell membranes.

 It’s a really simple concept; if I stick you in a room without sunlight and feed you spinach every day from birth, you are obviously going to have numerous issues as far as your health is concerned, right?